Kevin-Nakamoto/LTO-CM-Analyzer/README.md

 This is a Linux bash script which aims to convert LTO-CM dump data to human-readable cartridge information.
 In order to dump memory data from LTO-CM tag, you should use RFID reader device which supports LTO-CM tag.
 Currently, [Proxmark3](http://www.proxmark.org/) is able to read raw data from the tag and save it to file.
 You can also check [Proxmark3 Github repository](https://github.com/Proxmark/proxmark3) or [Proxmark3 developers community](http://www.proxmark.org/forum/index.php) for more information.

 ## Motivation
 There are several LTO CM reader/analyzer in the market.
-These are proprietary solutions.
+These are proprietary solutions and they are only supported on Windows.
 By combining with OSS-based RFID equipment which is able to dump data from LTO CM tag, this script allows us to convert dump data to human-readable format.

 ## Demo
 ~~~